 - If the Grand Prize winner(s) come(s) to ISDC, they will receive the $3,000 NSS Bruce M. Clark, Jr. Memorial Space Settlement Award.
 This is subject to change this year.
 If a team wins, the funds will be evenly divided amongst them.
 Reminder: the Grand Prize winner must attend ISDC to receive this award.

 - The highest ranking winners attending will be invited to give oral presentations as time is available.

 - To the extent space is available, all contestants who attend will be invited to display a poster of their work.

-- There will be a reception for contestants, teachers, parents, etc.
+- Special sessions are arranged for contestants, teachers, parents, etc.

 - Contest categories are

 Additional categories based on artistic and literary merit are also included in the contest.